ssitko/gcloud-create-storage-bucket/README.md

     project-id: your-project-id
     bucket-name: your-topic-name
     storage-type: COLDLINE // this is optional, it deaults to STANDARD if not provided
+    notification-topic: topic-name // this is optional, but if provided, must be defined with event-type parameter
+    event-type: OBJECT_FINALIZE
 ```

 ### Szymon Sitko @ 2024